-Our must have alphabet books are here!
-If you are ready to start teaching your little ones the alphabet, here are the best ABC books you can find, as well as some awesome activities to supplement these best books for toddlers!
+Our must-have alphabet books for toddlers are here!
+If you are ready to start teaching your little ones the alphabet, here are the best ABC books out there, as well as some awesome activities to supplement your reading!

 There is something wondrous about watching your kids learn their ABCs.
-First they memorize the song, then they learn the sounds, and then, at long last, they learn to match sounds and letters.
+First, they memorize the song.
+Next, they learn the sounds, and then, at long last, they learn to match sounds to letters.

 Many children memorize the alphabet song around age 2 or 3, with letter recognition coming sometime thereafter.
 Usually, by about five years old (or when they are in kindergarten), children are able to match each letter to its corresponding sound.
 Some children, however, may learn much earlier than that.

 Make me a promise?

-If you have one of those kids who does not know their ABCs and does not begin writing the next great novel to rival Harry Potter at three years old, PLEASE don’t fret… and please don’t push, either!
+If you have one of those kids who does not know their ABCs and does not begin writing the next great American novel at three years old, PLEASE don’t fret – and please don’t start pushing your child, either!

 There is a huge developmentally appropriate range for learning the ABCs, with kids learning their letters at various ages.
 The most important thing to remember is that your child will learn the alphabet when he or she is ready!

 How can you help your toddlers connect the dots as you are reading?

 - Point to the letters as you read to reinforce letter-sound connections.

 - Because most alphabet books contain pictures of an object beginning with the corresponding letter, emphasize the beginning sound of each object (ie., “buh-buh-ball” and “eh-eh-elephant.”)
 This is a fabulous tool for introducing phonemic awareness.